allegro/allegro.tech/_posts/2016-01-05-books-you-should-read-the-pragmatic-programmer.md

 create a bean or use some magic annotation.
 The result is that when something breaks they are not able to analyze and fix the issue.
 An inquisitive developer should always strive to understand how things work, even if it means leaving their comfort zone such as learning about low-level details of Spring when you just write typical CRUD applications most of the time.
 * __critical thinker__ — Think about the goal you want to achieve and use the right tool.
-When analyzing performance or any other kind of data, treat any conclusions you draw with skepticism in order to make sure the data really shows what you think it does.
-If you have a different opinion on some issue than the rest of the team, discuss it and don’t just settle on “we’ve always done it this way” as an answer
-(this does not mean being stubborn just for the sake of it, of course, just making sure you really know why things are done the way they are).
+Whether analyzing an algorithm, looking for a bug’s cause or tuning performance, treat your conclusions with skepticism in order to make sure the data really shows what you think it does.
+If your opinion on some issue differs from the rest of the team, discuss it and don’t just settle on “we’ve always done it this way”.
+This does not mean being stubborn just for the sake of it, of course, just making sure you really know why things are done the way they are.
 * __realistic__ — Try to be realistic in your estimates and avoid overt optimism or pessimism.
 Also, be realistic when it comes to judging your own skills and knowledge.
 Being able to tell what you are good at and what your weaknesses are will allow you to improve.
 * __jack of all trades__ — Software development is much more than just coding.
 Today, programmers, especially seniors, are expected to know something not only about writing code but also about application architecture, scalability, databases, deployment and monitoring.
-The rise of DevOps allows teams to quickly deliver the software they create to their users but it also rises the expectations on developers’ knowledge which needs to be pretty broad.
+The rise of DevOps allows teams to quickly deliver new software to their users but it also rises the expectations on developers’ knowledge which needs to be pretty broad.

 Incidentally, these are also traits we look for when hiring people to work with us at Allegro.